mienaikoe/ziyu/Chapters/4-7-Chapter29.md

 "What are you doing with hae?!"
 I yelled, pulling my nather's spear arm, but she shoved me away saying nothing to me.
 Behind me, Boon snarled at my nather.
 Laen snorted to her, trying to calm her down, and I raised my hand to reassure Boon that everything was okay.
 But she trusted neither of us.
 She darted off toward Setre, kicking up dirt and twigs as she flew past me.
 Laen hesitated, glancing at me to look for guidance, but I gave him none.
 He decided for himself that he had to follow after Boon.

 I watched them disappear into the night after Setre, looked back at the guardians' light ebb into the darkness.
 I felt history repeat itself in a different hues.
-It was the same pattern in Pomri's capture, in Fajro's plan, in Lissa's form.
+It was the same pattern in Pomri's capture, in Fajro's plan, in Shinna's form.
 A pattern of people trying to see through the darkness, blindly taking everything they can - even other people.
 I felt the pain of all who were lost in it: like cuts that bled together.
 Like kanosin and blood.

 A hand fell upon my shoulder.
 "Quite the ruler, isn't she?" said Ramne.